WHO WE ARE

 What Sets Us Apart

-The difference between communication advice and communication training.
+The difference between surface communication advice and durable communication craft.

-At Vox Vera, we work at a different level.
-We train the physical instrument of communication itself — breath, voice, posture, attention, and the embodied use of language.
-This is performance craft: the kind of training used in fields where communication must hold under pressure, in real time, with consequences.
+At Vox Vera®, we work at a different level.
+We train the human instrument of communication itself — breath, voice, posture, attention, listening, and the embodied use of language.
+This is physical performance craft for high-performing professionals whose communication must hold under pressure, in real time, with live consequences.

 A Physical Discipline